eficode-academy/github-actions-katas/labs/05-workflow.md

     needs: job-1
 ```

 This also ensures that `job-2 ` is not run if `job-1 ` fails.
-It is possible to add name to workflow fx. here: `name: workflow`.
+It is possible to add a name to the workflow e.g. here: `name: workflow`.

 To ensure that all files from previous jobs are available at new one, we have to make sure to upload artifact at the end of the job and download it at the beginning of a new one.
 The way to do it can be found in previous exercise `04-storing-artifacts.md`.